 Public Records - SB 714 by Sen. Simmons and HB 649 by Rep. Cummings would exempt from the public records laws any proprietary confidential business information of a private or out-of-state entity that submits a bid for a utility project to a municipal electric utility.
 Utility projects include renewable energy and improving delivery or diversification of fuel.
-HB 649 is ready for the floor and SB 714 passed out of its first committee.
+HB 649 is ready for the floor and SB 714 passed out of its second committee.
 Tangible Personal Property - HB 505 by Rep. Vasilinda would allow counties to impose a discretionary sales surtax on the entire sale of tangible personal property.
 Currently, there is a \$5,000 cap on which the surtax can apply.
 This bill would remove the cap on electricity sales and everything else except sales involving a motor vehicle, aircraft, boat, manufactured home, modular home, or mobile home.

 Workers' Compensation - SB 662 by Sen. Hays and HB 605 by Rep. Hudson would address a loophole in the workers' compensation system that allows physicians to dispense repackaged drugs and charge employers drug prices that greatly exceed the statutory reimbursement for the same medications dispensed by pharmacies.
 If the bill passes, it should reduce workers' compensation rates.
-Both bills passed out of their first committee of reference.
+HB 605 passed out of its second committee and SB 662 passed out of its first committee.

 Natural Gas for Vehicles - SB 560 by Sen. Simpson, SB 1132 by Sen. Brandes and HB 579 by Rep. Ray would establish standards for the distribution, sale, and taxation of natural gas that will essentially mirror regulations for diesel fuel.
 Currently, Florida law treats natural gas as an alternative fuel with a unique licensing structure and system of fees and taxes.
 Additionally, local governments would be allowed to use the local surtax to provide funding to installers of natural gas fueling stations.
-SB 560 passed out of its first committee and HB 579 passed out of its third committee, and language from SB 958 was amended into the comprehensive transportation bill (SB 1132) which has two more committees of reference.
+HB 579 passed out of its third committee, and the language was amended into the comprehensive transportation bill (SB 1132) which has two more committees of reference.
+SB 560 passed its second committee with a strike-all amendment that removed the entire bill.
+The new language in SB 560 directs OPPAGA to perform a feasibility study on integrating natural gas into the market as fuel for motor vehicles.

 Ad Valorem Exemptions - SB 1064 by Sen. Latvala and HB 277 by Rep. Rehwinkle-Vasilinda would implement a Constitutional amendment that passed in 2008, which prohibits the taxation of improvements to residential property if the improvements are a renewable energy device or they strengthen the property's resistance to wind damage.
 The exemptions would only apply to work done on or after January 1, 2013.
-Both bills passed out of their first committee.
+SB 1064 has passed out of its first committee and HB 277 passed out of its second committee.
 Office of Homelessness - SB 402 by Sen. Joyner and HB 93 by Rep. Reed would create the Office of Homelessness within the Dept. of Children and Families.
 The Office would have funds that could be used to help families pay bills including past due utility costs.
 SB 402 passed out of its second committee and HB 93 is ready for the floor.